vapor-ware/synse-server/docs/api/index.html.md

 This endpoint is added as a convenience to make it easier to determine which plugins Synse Server is running with.
 Plugins can be registers with Synse Server in a variety of ways, including file and environment configurations.
-See the [documentation]() for more on how to register plugins with Synse Server.
+See the [User Guide](http://synse-server.readthedocs.io/en/latest/index.html) for more on how to register plugins with Synse Server.
 This endpoint shows the unified view of all registered plugins.

 ### HTTP Request